FAQs about Performance Navigator

 Before uninstalling PN/400 from your IBM i, read the following:

 Reason #1: "I didn't know there was anything useful."
 We hear this frequently, but not only is there useful stuff, there is free useful stuff.
 Since Performance Navigator is useful to different people for different things, sometimes the business partners (who use it for capacity planning) neglect to mention the end-user features.
 The reason the business partners don't make this clear to you is usually just a matter of focus.
 They are focused on a hardware upgrade.
-If you'd like to see the free stuff, run Performance Navigator on your PC, and click "Graphs/CPU/Priority".
-If you'd like to learn more about what you can do, there is a built-in tour, just click "Help/Tour", or call us and we'll walk you through the product.
+If you'd like to see the free stuff, run Performance Navigator on your PC, and click "Graphs/CPU/Priority", or “Graphs/Disk/Disk Space Utilization” or “Daily Health Check”.
+If you'd like to learn more about what you can do, there are Demos in YouTube as well as a Poduct Tour, just click "Help/Youtube Demos", or call us and we'll walk you through the product.

 Reason #2: "We don't have any performance problems." or "We just upgraded so we don't have performance problems." or "It's just a development machine, so we'll never use it."
 Now is the perfect time to have PN/400 installed and collecting data.
 Someday, something will happen, and instead of searching for the problem, the answers will be at your fingertips.
 I can't tell you how many times we've seen people do something as simple as installing a new release of software, or maybe just applying a PTF, and performance takes a nose dive.
 Think of it like a fire extinguisher.
 If the need arises, you'll be glad you have it.